er-umang-sharma/Core-Java-Notes/day12/day12.md

 }
 ```

-In the above case, we have to use `throws IOException` section at the end of the main method signature or else it'll give a compiler error because the `close()` method can throw an IOException, and since it is a checked exception and has to handled, or passed over to the calling method, we're passing it over to the caller of the main method.
+In the above case, we have to use `throws IOException` section at the end of the main method signature or else it'll give a compiler error because the `close()` method of `BufferedReader` class can throw an IOException, and since it is a checked exception and has to handled, or passed over to the calling method, we're passing it over to the caller of the main method.

 ## Try with Resources & Autoclosable Interface